pangmi/learntocode/Lesson02/README.md

    - Using right click to do drag and drop
    - Copy  (`Ctrl + C`)
    - Paste (`Ctrl + V`)
-   - Please spend some time to learn basics of Windows 10 with the following videos:
+   - Please spend some time to learn and practice basics of Windows 10 with the following videos:
       - https://youtu.be/8d9FY3LpR4E
       - https://youtu.be/9JCV8QO9180
       - https://youtu.be/Mlb09xsIDLc